 Since the 1980's, post-modern gender theory and feminist theory have been brought into archaeology to problematize assumptions about women's lives and gender-related phenomena in the past.
 Although this course will center on women, our goal is to fully comprehend how archaeological investigations of gender and related phenomena enrich understandings of human prehistory.
 To do this, we will learn, deconstruct and evaluate various archaeological approaches, including quantitative methods, qualitative methods, and critical theory.
 We will address the following key questions: Can archaeologists actually identify gendered phenomena and women in the archaeological record and if so, how?
 Which archaeological methods may be useful for this task?Are some methods problematic?
 How did women's lives interact with rank, class, power relations, race, divisions of labor, and violence?
 How have archaeologists' interpretations of and assumptions about gender roles interacted with contemporary popular culture and formal ideologies of gender?

 ANTHC 320.56/ANTH 702.54

 With the explosive growth of cities across the planet, our need to make sense of the causes and consequences of the seemingly chaotic processes or urbanization has become ever more urgent.
-Cities have been described as variously: command and control centers of global capitalism; founts of culture and creativity; loci of political power and emerging social movments; and spaces of new kinds of "commons" or alternatively : sources of environmental degradation; dens of crime and corruption, the battlefields of the "wars on terror" and warehouses for surplas humanity.
-Anthropologists have been engaged with exploring the urban experience and through the enthnographic method, continue to develop new wyas of seeing and interpretng city life.
+Cities have been described as variously: command and control centers of global capitalism; founts of culture and creativity; loci of political power and emerging social movements; and spaces of new kinds of "commons" or alternatively : sources of environmental degradation; dens of crime and corruption, the battlefields of the "wars on terror" and warehouses for surplus humanity.
+Anthropologists have been engaged with exploring the urban experience and through the ethnographic method, continue to develop new wyas of seeing and interpreting city life.

 Anthropology of Food